Sisal Rugs Direct Frequently Asked Questions

 How do I clean my Indoor Outdoor rug?

 Indoor Outdoor rugs generally require little maintenance.
-They are made to clean easily, dry quickly and resist fading.
+They are made to clean easily, dry quickly, and resist fading.
+They can be spot cleaned, steam cleaned or hosed down.

 *Vacuuming Bound Rugs: When vacuuming bound area rugs, take special care with the binding border.
 Do not let the vacuum sit on top of the binding or catch the corner of the rug as it could damage the binding.
 Vacuum in the direction that the binding is sewn so as not to pull up the binding from the rug.
 Rugs will not be replaced or repaired due to improper vacuuming or care.